Extenuating circumstances policy

-A: You will receive a certificate offered by the UK Association of Permaculture giving you the right to add "Permaculture Design" to your professional description, offer Permaculture Design counseling, and it enables you, as a pre-requisite, to take teacher training courses and other advanced permaculture training.
+A: You will receive a certificate from Terra Alta giving you the right to add "Permaculture Design" to your professional description, offer Permaculture Design counseling, and it enables you, as a pre-requisite, to take teacher training courses and other advanced permaculture training.
 You are not automatically a certified permaculture designer, however, from taking a PDC.
 It's just the first step in becoming a permaculture designer or educator.

 Q: Does Terra Alta offer any online courses/supplementary learning material online?